 * * *

-Just a note if you decide to switch to kibble dog food; right behind these little toxic packets of food are ...Beneful, Alpo, Old Roy, Kibbles & Bits, Purina Dog Chow and Hills Science Diet.
+Note: if you decide to switch to kibble; right behind these little toxic packets of food are ...Beneful, Alpo, Old Roy, Kibbles & Bits, Purina Dog Chow and Hills Science Diet.